Heard of flushing out your colon to improve your health?

 - Colon irrigation or colon hydrotherapy (requires a doctor visit)

-If you regularly cleanse your colon, you could cause serious harm, Bresalier warns.
+If you regularly cleanse your colon, you could cause serious harm, Bresalier says.

 Potential side effects include: